discordeno/discordeno/website/docs/examples/reactionroles.md

 ```

 :::note
-You can structure the command discovery in any way you might prefer, in this guide we will manually import the file and add it to the map, but you can get creative and do whatever you want.
-You could list all the files in a folder and after verifying that they export a command add it to this commands map, you could rely on the files to call a function that will add them to the map, you can import the map in the file and add it from there, you can do whatever you want, it is your code and so you should take your decisions
+In this guide we manually import the file and add it to the map, but you can get creative and structure the command discovery in any way you like.
+For example, you could list all the files in a folder, then after verifying that they export a command, add it to this commands map; or you could rely on the files to call a function that will add them to the map; or you can import the map in the file and add it from there.
 :::

 Now every time you want to add a new command to your bot you can add it in the array together with the `roles` array and it will be stored in the `commands` map.